DeborahK/Angular-GettingStarted/README.md

 0) Ensure you have node installed.

-   Use node -v to ensure you have version 10.16.0 or higher before proceeding.
+   At a command prompty, type `node -v` to ensure you have version `10.16.0` or higher before proceeding.

 1) Download or clone the code from this repository.